 Starting an exercise routine can feel daunting – trust me, I’ve been there.
 Whether it’s coming back after time off or picking up weights for the very first time, those first workouts can feel both exciting and intimidating.
 What’s most important in any fitness routine is consistency.

 When I first got serious about strength training, I didn’t overcomplicate it.
 I started simple, with a structured plan that told me exactly what to do each day.
-That’s why I created this 30-day beginner dumbbell workout plan: to take away the guesswork and help you start moving.
+That’s why I created this 30-day beginner dumbbell workout plan: to take away the guesswork, help you start moving and keep you motivated.
 All you need to do is press play and follow along.

 If your goal is to build muscle, aim for resistance training 3-4 days per week with at least 1 rest or active recovery day between sessions.
 That’s how I train when I’m in a muscle-building phase.
 I lift heavier weights with controlled reps and allow time for recovery so my muscles can actually grow stronger.